3-minute read that outlines why an agency would either staff up or outsource for DX.

 Agencies deliver more relevance than that.
 For example, they might suggest: DX could enable end-user customers to efficiently customize the product online, before they buy, to ensure it fits their needs… and have their activity auto-saved so they can keep coming back to it to evolve that interaction over time.
 Creating a more customized and personal experience that fosters a long-term relationship.

-That’s specific.
+THAT'S GOOD.
+THAT'S SPECIFIC.
 But that’s also a tall order.

 1) How do we do it?